jpallent/roco222/journal.md

 Lab 2: Building a better motor
 ------------------------------

 * First we started to redesign the commutator on solid works so that we could put 2 coils around it and so the surface for the brushes is smoother.

-There are 2 advantages of having 2 (or more) coils on he armature is
+There are 2 advantages of having 2 (or more) coils on the armature...
 1. It means that the motor doesnt need a push start it should start rotaing no matter what orientation the motor begins in as there is allways gonna be a force acting on it.
 2. It also means that the motor will spin faster as the force acting on i is doubled and it will have slightly more torque.